of a pin and how many angels dance there?

 and if John waters objects he can eat dog shit.

-Ewen Glass (he/him) is a screenwriter and poet from Northern Ireland who lives with two dogs, a tortoise and a body of self-doubt; his poetry has appeared in the likes of Okay Donkey, Maudlin House, HAD, Poetry Scotland and One Art.
+Ewen Glass is a screenwriter and poet from Northern Ireland who lives with two dogs, a tortoise and a body of self-doubt.
+His poems can be found at the likes of Okay Donkey, Maudlin House, HAD and One Art Poetry, as well as in his new chapbook ‘If You Stand in the Corner of the Spare Room You Can Just About See the Sea’ from Inkfish Press.
 Bluesky/X/IG: @ewenglass.

 [GO HOME.]